-Certain amounts in the notes to prior years financial statements have been reclassified to conform with current year presentation.
-The reclassification had no effect on previously reported balance sheet, net loss and cash flows.
+Certain amounts in the notes to prior years consolidated financial statements have been reclassified to conform with current year presentation.
+The reclassification had no effect on previously reported consolidated balance sheets, consolidated statements of comprehensive income (loss) and consolidated statements of cash flows.